GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
+Once you stop learning you start dying.

-~ Danny Hillis
+~ Albert Einstein
 <pre>

 </pre>